Tensor networks demonstrate the robustness of localization and symmetry protected topological phases: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank Steven Simon for discussions and providing valuable feedback to an earlier manuscript.
 The author is also grateful to Christoph S\"{u}nderhauf, Norbert Schuch, Arijeet Pal, Amos Chan, Andrea De Luca and David P\'{e}rez-Garc\'{i}a for helpful discussions.
-This work was supported by TOPNES, EPSRC grant number EP/I031014/1 and the European Commission under the Marie Curie Programme.
+This work was supported by TOPNES, EPSRC grant number EP/I031014/1.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 749150.
 The contents of this article reflect only the author's views and not the views of the European Commission.
 Statement of compliance with EPSRC policy framework on research data: This publication is theoretical work that does not require supporting research data.